 Your options depend on the answers to these questions.

-How to Transfer Deeded Oil, Gas or Mineral Rights into Your Trust
+Transferring Deeded Oil, Gas or Mineral Rights Into Your Trust

 The process is easiest if you own the actual real estate that holds the oil, gas or mineral deposits.
 You can simply create and sign a new deed transferring ownership of the real estate from your name into that of your trust.
 It's basically just a matter of creating a new deed transferring the property from your name into that of your trust or its trustee.
 Don't neglect to record the deed with the county after it's prepared and signed.